PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 tests, and all 11 TensorFlow-import-blocked tests pass.
 No public API, artifact, dependency, runtime order, or TensorFlow boundary changed, and no pull request was created, reopened, or updated.

+The neighboring six-step SINet pre-add/resize recovery sequence is now characterized without production changes.
+Four focused tests freeze its exact order, the two ModelIR-only and four ModelIR/layout argument contracts, all three top-level invocations, the nested terminal-layout invocation, and every surrounding boundary.
+All six targets already have direct module owners; no callback, diagnostics, option, or local pass-state scope is required.
+The focused plus architecture suite passed 252 tests, all 11 TensorFlow-import- blocked tests passed, and targeted static checks passed.
+Runtime behavior, public contracts, dependency boundaries, corpus policy, and operation tiers remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.